DannieSheng/DannieSheng.github.io/_portfolio/portfolio-project7.md

 Model Adaptation
 ------

-Started with an existing Keras-based Mask R-CNN model designed for detecting six common types of cell nuclei in NSCLC pathology images.
+Started with an existing Keras-based Mask R-CNN model designed for detecting six common types of cell nuclei in NSCLC ( Non-small cell lung cancers) pathology images.
 Through transfer learning, the model was fine-tuned to detect and classify seven common types of cell nuclei in breast cancer pathology images, achieving simultaneous segmentation and classification.

 Data Labeling Challenge
 ------

-Faced with a dataset where approximately 20% of the samples had incomplete labels—missing either the class labels (`unlabeled`) or the pixel-level mask labels—direct training was not feasible without addressing the issue of data wastage.
+Faced with a dataset where approximately 20% of the samples had incomplete labels—missing either the class labels (`unlabeled`) or the pixel-level mask labels—direct training was not feasible without addressing the issue.

 Loss Function Redesign
 ------